hak0/eye_mouse/README.md

 It is inspired from [lookie lookie](https://github.com/cpury/lookie-lookie)

-and just like lookie lookie, it needs 20 initial trains, and then it can predict where you are looking at, and move cursor there.
+and just like lookie lookie, it needs 20 initial trains.
+After that it can predict where you are looking at, and move cursor there.

 ![a demo gif](demo.gif)